syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.MVC/advanced-accessibility-configuration.md

 ## Annotations

 The `Annotations` property allows you to add annotations to the chart in specific regions.
-The following characteristics allow for the customization of the annotations accessibility:
+The following `Accessibility` properties in `Annotations` can be customized for accessibility:

 * `AccessibilityDescription` - Provides a text description for the annotation, enhancing support for screen readers.
 * `AccessibilityRole` - Specifies the role of the annotation, helping screen readers to identify the element appropriately.